mde/ejs/docs/4-models.md

 #### .hasMany
 `hasMany(model)`

-Sets up a has many relationship between this model and another.
+Sets up a has-many relationship between this model and another.

 ##### model
 - `model [string]`: the pluralized name of the model that this model has many of.